1st-rapid-response-force/Training-Programs/docs/source/arbn/preparation.rst

   Make sure that you are clear on your number and remember it for the duration of the jump.
 Write it down if needs be.

-When you have all your equipment and are assigned to a jump position, the hump master will assume control of the formation, and upon instruction, move you to the rear of the aircraft for boarding.
+When you have all your equipment and are assigned to a jump position, the jump master will assume control of the formation, and upon instruction from the ground crew, move you to the rear of the aircraft for boarding.